aemkei/jsfuck/README.md

 # (un)escape - gate for all

-Having following characters: `123456789aceflnmoprstu` (wchich can be acheved one by one) we are able to get otcher lower/upper case letters and some characters without using deprecated methods like [italics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/italics).
-Do do this we can use `escape` and `unescape` method - this discovery based on this [question and answer](https://stackoverflow.com/q/63673610/860099).
+Having following characters: `123456789 aceflnmoprstu` (wchich can be acheved one by one) we are able to get otcher lower/upper case letters and some characters without using deprecated methods like [italics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/italics).
+Deprecated methods was used in jsfuck for size-optimizations.
+To avoid them we can use `escape` and `unescape` methods - technique base on this [question and answer](https://stackoverflow.com/q/63673610/860099).
 We can do it by e.g. for letter `C` (which has hexadecimal escape code 43) as follows (we show 5 steps of formula evolution towards jsf)

 ```js
 step1:  unescape("%43")